Latent Speech-Text Transformer: Latent Speech-Text Transformers

 integrating the frames indexed by $\mathcal{P}_i$ into a single patch embedding.
 Different patching strategies correspond to different segmentation $\{\mathcal{P}_i\}$.

-\textbf{Static Patching.} Speech sequence is split into non-overlapping segments of a fixed length $p$ (patch size).
-Each patch token is obtained by the local encoder from the embeddings in the patch:
+\paragraph{Static Patching.} Speech sequence is split into non-overlapping segments of a fixed length $p$ (patch size).
+Each patch token is obtained by the patch encoder from the embeddings in the patch: